MicrosoftDocs/dynamics-365-fraud-protection/content/custom-assessment.md

 1. Select the **Use device fingerprinting** template and then select **Create.** The **Rules** page opens with two new clauses added.
 The new clauses contain reference statements that you can modify.
 If you chose a new name for the device fingerprinting session ID in your payload, replace the "deviceContextId" in the rules with the name that you chose.

 1. You can modify the return statement as needed and add or remove clauses to implement the necessary conditions to make a decision.
-For more information on the fraud query language and other commands that can be used in rules, refer to the [Language reference guide](fpl-lang-ref.md) article.
+For more information on the fraud query language and other commands that can be used in rules, refer to the [Language reference guide](fpl-lang-ref.md).

 1. When you are done editing the rule, select **Publish** and then **Activate**.